sagungargs15/sagungargs15.github.io/index.md

 - 🗣 **Brief**: I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML data products specially in architectures that are characterised by streaming, geospatial, bigdata, nosql & erratic data pipelines.

 - ⏱ **CTO-on-Hire**: In approx. record 1 year I have proven ability to turn around AI/ML ventures in CTO-on-Hire capacity.
-I recently have a track record for two Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of outgoing CoFounder/CTO respectively to help CEO close Pre-Series A round, scale prototype to production grade usable product with live users and laying product roadmap for next 1 year.
-This involves managing product, engineering, hiring and strategy.
+I recently have a track record for two Pre-Series A Startups in Singapore(Supply Chain - Predictive Data Intellignece) and Hong Kong(Ed-Tech - Natural Language Generation Authoring) by stepping in shoes of outgoing Co-Founder/CTO in both ventures respectively to help the Co-Founder/CEO close Pre-Series A round, scale prototype to production grade usable product with live users and laying product roadmap for next 1 year.
+This involved managing product strategy, product features, engineering, hiring, devops & budgets.

 - 📝 I like to write newsletter(s), Blog(s) & curate content as note making process to myself
   - **About AI/ML**: [newsletter](https://polymathai.substack.com)